Currently available for £749.99 from Argos

 In terms of programmes, there’s no shortage of things to keep you working hard.
 Different training options appear in the form of manual mode, target mode, preset workouts, user-defined and heart rate control programmes.
 Manual mode is a case of getting on, pressing start and starting to run.
 There are 3 target modes which allow you to set a target for one of time, distance or calorie expenditure.
 Also included are 24 customisable and scalable preset workouts that allow you to increase the difficulty of any of them so that as your fitness improves you can stick with your favourite workout.
 In addition, there are 3 memory slots for creating and saving your own custom run and there are 3 heart rate control workouts that allow you to choose from a pre-set percentage of maximum heart rate, or to select a specific BPM to work to.

 Separate from the programmes there’s also a body fat function and a USB port that can be used for charging a device and a tablet holder.
 There’s also a cooling fan which isn’t all that powerful but does work reasonably well once you’ve worked up a bit of a sweat and speakers with a 3.5mm input for plugging in your music player.

 With a 10 years motor, 2 years frame, parts and labour warranty, a wide range of programmes, fan, speakers and all the basics such as rollers and motor being done well, the GT60 is a well-rounded treadmill.

 The Reebok GT60 is a sensible middle-of-the-road treadmill with a decent range of programmes to stop you getting bored and it's nice to run on.
-It's not a bad treadmill by any stretch of the imagination but, when compared with some of its direct competitors, such as the DKN EzRun (which is in the same price bracket but offers interactive training, a true 12% incline and a wireless heart rate receiver) it does come up short and there's no doubt there's better value for out there.
+It's not a bad treadmill by any stretch of the imagination but, when compared with some of its direct competitors, such as the DKN EzRun which costs just a few pounds more but offers interactive training, a true 12% incline and a wireless heart rate receiver, it does come up short and there's no doubt there's better value for out there.